darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Downloading Images
 ==================

-The Chipsee industrial embedded computer supports booting from an integrated eMMC or external TF card (also known as micro SD card).
+Chipsee IEC supports booting from an integrated eMMC or external TF card (also known as micro SD card).
 Booting from an external TF card allows flashing the system OS.

 DIP Switch Configuration